Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Ken King, College of Education (Email: email@example.com )

-Kim Ruffin, Associate Provost for Graduate Studies (Email: firstname.lastname@example.org )
+Kim Ruffin, Dean of Graduate Studies (Email: firstname.lastname@example.org )

-Linda Jones, Co-chair, Associate Provost for Undergraduate Studies (Email: email@example.com )
+Linda Jones, Co-chair, Dean of Undergraduate Studies (Email: email@example.com )

 Megan Bernard, Honors and Academic Programs (Email: firstname.lastname@example.org )

 Amanda Wornhoff, College of Arts and Sciences (Email: email@example.com )

 Sam Rosenberg, Interim Provost and Vice President for Academic Affairs (Email: firstname.lastname@example.org )

 Wes Brewer, Chicago College of Performing Arts (Email: email@example.com )